-- Records about the student made by professors and administrators for their use and not shown to others (includes disciplinary records). - Employment records, except where a currently enrolled student is employed as a result of his/her status as a student. (eg work-study or student intern). - Records related to the activities of the person, when he/she is no longer a student of the university.
+- Records about the student made by professors and administrators for their use and not shown to others (including disciplinary records). - Employment records, except where a currently enrolled student is employed because of his/her status as a student. (e.g. work-study or student intern). - Records related to the activities of the person when he/she is no longer a student at the university.